railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_workflow.rst

 In Open ERP an invoice is considered to be paid when its accounting entries have been reconciled with the payment entries.
 If there hasn't been a reconciliation an invoice can remain in the open state until you have entered the payment.

-.. tip::   **Attention**  *Payment and reconciliation*
+.. tip::  Payment and reconciliation

 	To avoid surprises, it's important to understand the idea of reconciliation and its link with invoice payment.

 	You'll find both a Reconciled field and the Paid checkbox on an invoice.
-They differ from each other only if an invoice has been paid (using reconciliation of records) but has subsequently been marked as unreconciled
+	They differ from each other only if an invoice has been paid (using reconciliation of records) but has subsequently been marked as unreconciled.

-.. tip::   **Terminology**  *Reconciliation*
+.. note:: Reconciliation

 	Reconciliation links entries in a single account that cancel each other out – they're reconciled to each other (sum of credits = sum of debits).